 - Not of the be able to retain enough moisture for growing hostas which need consistent moisture.

 Therefore when planting the hosta you must add a significant quantity of organic matter.
-A combination of compost/leaf mould and well rotted manure yeilds great results when growing hostas.
+A combination of compost/leaf mold and well-rotted manure yields great results when growing hostas.

 The leaf mould in particular can hold up 500 times its own volume of moisture which is perfect as hostas need a constant source of moisture to retain their shape and structure.